Clinical UM Guideline

 Prostate: A walnut-shaped gland in men that extends around the urethra at the neck of the urinary bladder and supplies fluid that goes into semen.

 Prostate-specific antigen (PSA): A blood test that measures the amount of a specific prostate-related protein in blood, used to screen for prostate cancer and other conditions.
-A high PSA level in the blood has been linked to an increased chance of having prostate cancer.
+A high PSA level in the blood has been linked to having prostate cancer as well as several other benign prostate conditions.

 Transrectal ultrasound (TRUS): A procedure in which sound waves produced by a probe inserted into the rectum bounce off internal tissues or organs and make echoes to form a picture of body tissue called a sonogram.